 - 1 cup (120g) confectioners’ sugar, for rolling

-- In a large bowl using a hand-held mixer or stand mixer fitted with a paddle attachment, beat the butter for 1 minute on medium speed until completely smooth and creamy.
-Add the granulated sugar and brown sugar and beat on medium high speed until fluffy and light in color.
+- In a large bowl using a hand-held mixer or stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium high speed until fluffy and creamed, about 2 minutes.
 Beat in egg and vanilla on high speed.
 Scrape down the sides and bottom of the bowl as needed.

-- In a separate bowl, whisk the flour, cocoa powder, baking soda and salt together until combined.
-On low speed, slowly mix into the wet ingredients until combined.
-The cookie dough will be quite thick.
-Switch to high speed and beat in the chocolate chips.
-The cookie dough will be sticky.
-Cover dough tightly with aluminum foil or plastic wrap and chill for at least 3 hours and up to 3 days.
+- On low speed, slowly mix the dry ingredients into the wet ingredients until combined, then beat in the chocolate chips.
+The cookie dough will be thick and sticky.
+Cover dough tightly with aluminum foil or plastic wrap and chill for at least 2 hours and up to 3 days.
 Chilling is mandatory for this cookie dough.
 I always chill mine overnight.

 - Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.

 - Scoop and roll balls of dough, about 1.5 Tablespoons of dough each, into balls.
-Roll each ball generously in the confectioners’ sugar and place on the baking sheets.
+Roll each ball very lightly in granulated sugar, then generously in the confectioners’ sugar.
+Place 3 inches apart on the baking sheets.